We’ve all heard that sugar is bad for you.

 Basically, what happens when you consume sugar is a lot like this:

 The challenge is to stop eating it.
 It is in so many little things that the moment you become aware of it, you can become overwhelmed and give up on the effort to avoid sugar.

 Additionally, sugar is addicting.
-While it isn’t as harmful or as difficult to break as a drug addiction, your body goes through withdrawal symptoms if you quit cold turkey.
-Kicking your sugar addiction could mean extreme fatigue, depression, muscle aches, and migraines.
+While it isn’t as harmful or as difficult to break as drug addiction, your body goes through withdrawal symptoms if you quit cold turkey.
+This could mean extreme fatigue, depression, muscle aches, and migraines.

 The trick is to gradually teach your body to function properly without sugar and to realize why you’re craving it.

 There are many reasons why you might be craving sugar.

 Your body is desperately trying to find energy in any way it can.
 Check out our post about how to improve your sleep!